Loretta de Braose, Countess of Leicester: Widowhood and exile

-Later life
+Life as an anchoress

-Loretta returned to England sometime between her father's death in 1211 and her official declaration that she had remained single, issued in Dec.
-1214.
+Loretta returned to England sometime between her father's death in 1211 and her official declaration that she had remained single, issued in December 1214.
 Her lands were restored to her, and she held them at least four years.
 In 1221, she had become a recluse or anchoress at Hackington, just north of Canterbury in Kent.
 Archbishop Stephen Langton approved all the arrangements for her seclusion.
-She lived there for at least forty-five years and died on 4 March 1266 or 1267.
-Loretta also championed the new Franciscan order in England through her network of contacts with influential individuals, despite her status as a recluse.
+She lived there for at least forty-five years.
+Loretta also championed the new Franciscans in England through her network of contacts with influential individuals, despite her status as a recluse.
+She had a manservant and two maidservants, the former perhaps serving as a letter carrier.

 In 1265 Simon de Montfort, earl of Leicester, Loretta's great-nephew by marriage, held King Henry III captive as a result of a successful baronial rebellion.
-The earl wrote to "the recluse of Hackington" in the king's name for information regarding the rights and liberties of the stewardship of England, customarily held by the earls of Leicester, three months before his death at the Battle of Evesham in August, 1265.
+The earl wrote to "the recluse of Hackington" in the king's name for information regarding the rights and liberties of the stewardship of England, customarily held by the earls of Leicester, three months before his death at the Battle of Evesham in August 1265.

+Loretta died on 4 March 1266 or 1267.